[Thunder & Lightnings]

 Activity is mostly office hours, weekdays and varies greatly in intensity; some people have seen little more than one Firefly bumbling around, but it can get very busy indeed (and this appears to be more usual).
 Any Fireflies not flying are normally parked up on the apron adjacent to the T2 hangar by the B6403 road.

 Assuming you're coming from Cranwell, you come off the A17 onto the B6403 and follow it South through Ancaster.
 A right-hand turn leads down to the area of the airfield used as a dump (A), where the rather sad remains of a Canberra moulder away.
-You can see aircraft on the runway from here but it's too far away for good photos, and is of little use for serials of stuff on the main apron.
-Sometimes aircraft in the circuit bank over your head if you're parked further back along this lane (by the quarry), and you can try walking along the edge of the field here for another angle on the Canberra or to get closer to anything landing.
+You can see aircraft on runway 24 from here but it's too far away for good photos, and is of little use for serials of stuff on the main apron.
+Sometimes aircraft in the 06/24 circuit bank over your head if you're parked further back along this lane (by the quarry), and you can try walking along the edge of the field here for another angle on the Canberra or to get closer to anything landing on 24.

 Firefly taxiing (taken from point C); author